ZhangXinmin528/AndroidUtils/README.md

 The End
 ---
-If you are interested in WaveView, don't forget to STAR [AndroidUtils](https://github.com/ZhangXinmin528/AndroidUtils).
+If you are interested in AndroidUtils, don't forget to STAR [AndroidUtils](https://github.com/ZhangXinmin528/AndroidUtils).

 Thank you for reading ~^o^~